Italian fascism: Nationalist discontent

-Treaty of London (1915), i.e. Trentino-Alto Adige, the Julian March and Dalmatia (tan), and the Snežnik Plateau area (green).
-Dalmatia, after the WWI, however, was not assigned to Italy but to Yugoslavia.
+Treaty of London (1915): South Tyrol/Trentino-Alto Adige (tan), the Julian March and Dalmatia (tan), and the Snežnik Plateau area (green).
+After the end of World War I (1914–1918), Dalmatia was not assigned to Italy but to Yugoslavia.

-After World War I (1914–1918), despite the Kingdom of Italy (1861–1946) being a full-partner Allied Power against the Central Powers, Italian nationalism claimed Italy was cheated in the Treaty of Saint-Germain-en-Laye (1919), thus the Allies had impeded Italy's progress to becoming a "Great Power".
-Thenceforth, the PNF successfully exploited that "slight" to Italian nationalism in presenting fascism as best-suited for governing the country by successfully claiming that democracy, socialism and liberalism were failed systems.
-The PNF assumed Italian government in 1922, consequent to the fascist Leader Mussolini's oratory and Blackshirt paramilitary political violence.
+After the end of World War I (1914–1918), despite the Kingdom of Italy (1861–1946) being a full-partner Allied Power against the Central Powers, both Italian nationalists and fascists claimed that Italy had been cheated in the Treaty of Saint-Germain-en-Laye (1919); thus, the Allies had impeded Italy's progress to becoming a "Great Power".
+Thenceforth, the National Fascist Party (PNF) successfully exploited that "slight" to Italian nationalism in presenting fascism as best-suited for governing the country by successfully claiming that democracy, socialism, and liberalism were failed political systems.
+The PNF arose to power in Italy after the March on Rome in October 1922, consequent to the fascist leader Benito Mussolini's oratory and Blackshirts' paramilitary political violence.

-At the Paris Peace Conference in 1919, the Allies compelled the Kingdom of Italy to yield to Yugoslavia the Croatian seaport of Fiume (Rijeka).
-Moreover, elsewhere Italy was then excluded from the wartime secret Treaty of London (1915) it had concorded with the Triple Entente; wherein Italy was to leave the Triple Alliance and join the enemy by declaring war against the German Empire and Austria-Hungary in exchange for territories at war's end, upon which the Kingdom of Italy held claims (see Italia irredenta).
+At the Paris Peace Conference in 1919, the Allies compelled the Kingdom of Italy to yield the Croatian seaport of Fiume (Rijeka) to the Kingdom of Yugoslavia.
+Moreover, elsewhere Italy was then excluded from the wartime secret Treaty of London (1915) it had concorded with the Triple Entente; wherein Italy was to leave the Triple Alliance and join the enemy by declaring war against the German Empire and Austria-Hungary in exchange for territories at war's end, upon which the Kingdom of Italy held claims (South Tyrol/Trentino-Alto Adige, the Austrian Littoral, Istria, Dalmatia, the Julian March, and the Snežnik Plateau) based on terms set by the Treaty of London in 1915 (see Mutilated victory).